Birth control: Advocacy

+Approval

+On July 13, 2023, the first US daily oral nonprescription over-the-counter birth control pill was approved for manufacturing by the FDA.
+The pill, Opill is expected to be more effective in preventing unintended pregnancies than condoms are.
+Opill is expected to be available in 2024 but the price has yet to be set.
+Perrigo, a pharmaceutical company based in Dublin is the manufacturer.

 Research directions

 Females

-Improvements of existing birth control methods are needed, as around half of those who get pregnant unintentionally are using birth control at the time.
-A number of alterations of existing contraceptive methods are being studied, including a better female condom, an improved diaphragm, a patch containing only progestin, and a vaginal ring containing long-acting progesterone.
+Improvements in existing birth control methods are needed, as around half of those who get pregnant unintentionally are using birth control at the time.
+Many alterations of existing contraceptive methods are being studied, including a better female condom, an improved diaphragm, a patch containing only progestin, and a vaginal ring containing long-acting progesterone.
 This vaginal ring appears to be effective for three or four months and is currently available in some areas of the world.
 For women who rarely have sex, the taking of the hormonal birth control levonorgestrel around the time of sex looks promising.

 A number of methods to perform sterilization via the cervix are being studied.
 One involves putting quinacrine in the uterus which causes scarring and infertility.
 While the procedure is inexpensive and does not require surgical skills, there are concerns regarding long-term side effects.
 Another substance, polidocanol, which functions in the same manner is being looked at.
 A device called Essure, which expands when placed in the fallopian tubes and blocks them, was approved in the United States in 2002.
 In 2016, a black boxed warning regarding potentially serious side effects was added, and in 2018, the device was discontinued.

 Males

-Methods of male birth control include condoms, vasectomies and withdrawal.
-Between 25 and 75% of males who are sexually active say they would use hormonal birth control if it was available for them.
-A number of hormonal and non-hormonal methods are in trials, and there is some research looking at the possibility of contraceptive vaccines.

-A reversible surgical method under investigation is reversible inhibition of sperm under guidance (RISUG) which consists of injecting a polymer gel, styrene maleic anhydride in dimethyl sulfoxide, into the vas deferens.
-An injection with sodium bicarbonate washes out the substance and restores fertility.
-Another is an intravas device which involves putting a urethane plug into the vas deferens to block it.
-A combination of an androgen and a progestin seems promising, as do selective androgen receptor modulators.
-Ultrasound and methods to heat the testicles have undergone preliminary studies.
+Despite high levels of interest in male contraception, progress has been stymied by a lack of industry involvement.
+Most funding for male contraceptive research is derived from government or philanthropic sources.

+Several novel contraceptive methods based on hormonal and non-hormonal mechanisms of action are in various stages of research and development, up to and including clinical trials, including gels, pills, injectables, implants, wearables, and oral contraceptives.

+Recent avenues of research include proteins and genes required for male fertility.
+For instance, the serine/threonine-protein kinase 33 (STK33) is a testis-enriched kinase that is indispensable for male fertility in humans and mice.
+An inhibitor of this kinase, CDD-2807, has recently been identified and induced reversible male infertility without measurable toxicity in mice.
+Such an inhibitor would be a potent male contraceptive if it passed safety and efficacy tests.